bricsi0000000000000/Docking-Station/README.md

 After we started the station, we can connect to it with our **smartphone**.
 For this, we need an application from the phones application store.

 The name of the application is **[Remote XY](https://remotexy.com/)**.
-In the application we can connect to the station via **wifi**.
+In the application we can connect to the station via **WIFI**.
 After we connected to the station, a nice user interface will show up.

 Hier we have 3 pages: